Chung Sai Yat Po: The Chinese Revolution of 1911

 In 1904, Sun Yat-Sen was detained in San Francisco for attempting to enter the United States on a forged passport.
 He contacted Ng Poon Chew, a fellow Christian.
 Ng connected him with the Zhigongdang, who hired an attorney and raised bail funds for Sun's release.
 Because of his meeting with Sun, after the Wuchang Uprising on October 10, 1911, Ng and Chung Sai Yat Po began to shift from a pro-reform stance to supporting the republican revolution.
 The existing Qing government’s reforms were being challenged by the Tongmenghui, led by Sun Yat-sen. The paper asked its readers to give their support to Sun and the emerging government, as it “represented democracy and happiness for all Chinese.”
 It believed that the establishment of the Republic of China provided an opportunity to promote and develop Christianity in China.
 Chung Sai Yat Po also supported laissez-faire capitalism in China, trade with the United States, and a modern educational system.

 In March 1912, Chung Sai Yat Po’s political stance shifted again.
 When Yuan Shikai was appointed President of the Republic of China, for his role in convincing the Qing government to abdicate, Sun Yat-sen stepped down from his elected position as provisional president.
 Sun established the Kuomintang with Song Jiaoren, shortly afterwards and began an anti-Yuan, Second Revolution in July 1913.
 Chung Sai Yat Po viewed Sun's challenges to Yuan as rebellious and considered Yuan's government to be legitimate.
 It believed Sun to be an idealist, while Yuan was seen as a more practical leader for China.
 However, when Yuan attempted to restore a monarchical system and declared himself Emperor of China, Chung Sai Yat Po repealed its support.
 It expressed strong opposition to the restoration and voiced its own inclination to republicanism.
 The paper continued this pro-republican stance during the rule of the succeeding Beiyang government and Kuomintang government.

+Until 1915, the offices and printing shop of Chung Sai Yat Po were located in San Francisco's Chinatown at 809 Sacramento Street, a building that would later house the headquarters of Chinese Nationalist Daily/Chinese Daily Post (Kuo Min Yat Po) and of AsianWeek, and in 2015 became the WWII Pacific War Memorial Hall museum.